knoppixmeister/yobit-net-php-api/README.md

 # yobit-net-php-api
   Simple PHP yobit.net API / PHP yobit.io API v3.0

+### !!!
+ITS A PROTOTYPE DO NOT USE FOR PRODUCTION !!!

   This respository providing assecc for the use API of the crypto-currency exchange platform yobit.net.